A plethystic chain rule: Preliminaries

-If $\alpha$ is a Young diagram of size $d$, a semistandard Young tableaux $T_{\alpha}$ is a filling of $\alpha$ with the numbers from $1$ to at most $d$, subject to the following rule: each row is weakly increasing from left to right, and each column is strictly increasing from top to bottom.
-For example, if $\alpha=(3,2,2)$, then the following are semistandard Young tableau,
+If $\lambda$ is a Young diagram, a semistandard Young tableau $T_{\lambda}$ is a filling of $\lambda$ with positive integers, weakly increasing along rows and strictly increasing down columns.
+For example, if $\lambda=(3,2)$, then the following are semistandard Young tableaux,